 “We have raised him as well as we possibly can,” Bill stated slowly and angrily, his hands still gripping hold of Louis shoulders.
 Louis could tell that Bill was keeping his hands on Louis's shoulders to keep from going over to Ted and doing something rash.
 Louis knew that it was near a full moon and his father’s temper was becoming shorter and shorter.
 If his father did end up hurting Ted in his anger, then Louis knew he would never forgive himself.

 He looked over helplessly at Freya, who was avoiding looking at him; her eyes squeezed shut as she seemed to be trying to shut out everyone's raised voices around her.
 Even the Headmaster didn't seem to be able to keep the adult's attention away from arguing with each other, his hand was rested on his wand on the table, clearly preparing him to use it to calm them all down if the need arose.

 “You clearly haven’t taught him to not go around getting girls pregnant,” Diane snapped looking over at Louis in disgust, her lip in a sneer.
 Fleur fumed at her.

 “And I would have thought that you would have taught your daughter to control herself better,” Fleur snapped coming to Louis’s defence, her hand was gripped onto Bill's arm and she was standing in front of him slightly, as though preparing herself to stop her husband if he became angrier.

-“Calm down,” he yelled at them, causing them all to stop yelling and look at him.
-“This is both of our faults OK?
+“Stop it,” he yelled at them, causing them all to stop and look at him.
+“This is both of our faults, okay?
 And there’s nothing that we can do about it.”

-“You’re wrong,” Ted snapped glaring at Louis, but Louis stood his ground in front of his mother, “if Freya doesn't chose to get rid of this inconvenience, then it’s going up for adoption.”
+“You’re wrong,” Ted snapped, glaring at Louis, but Louis stood his ground in front of his mother, “if Freya doesn't choose to get rid of this inconvenience, then it’s going up for adoption.”

 Louis’s mouth fell open.